vincbeaulieu/minimal-toolbox/README.md

 # minimal-toolbox
-Simply install the toolbox.py file in your workspace to use it.
+Simply add the toolbox.py file in your workspace to use it.